How to Keep it Clean in the Social Collaborative Office

 Collaborative offices are quickly becoming the new norm of office life.
 An ever younger workforce with different life and educational experiences are part of this radical shift in office design.
 Another factor leaning businesses to this design model is the ever increasing cost of office facilities.
-In 2015, Toronto’s financial district had the highest
+In 2015, Toronto’s financial district had the highest office rental rates

 in the country with an average rent of $68.19 per square foot.
 This collaborative office design has both advantages and disadvantages for employees.